Chief Minister of Tamil Nadu: Chief Ministers of Madras Presidency

+Development after independence

 Madras State, the precursor to the present-day state of Tamil Nadu, was created after India became a republic on 26 January 1950.
-It comprised present-day Tamil Nadu and parts of present-day Andhra Pradesh, Karnataka, and Kerala.
+It consisted of present-day Tamil Nadu and parts of present-day Andhra Pradesh, Karnataka, and Kerala.
 The first legislature of the Madras State to be elected on the basis of universal suffrage was constituted on 1 March 1952, after the general elections held in January 1952.

 The state was split up along linguistic lines in 1953, carving out Andhra State.
 Under the States Reorganisation Act, 1956, the states of Kerala and Mysore State were carved out of Madras State.
 Under the Andhra Pradesh and Madras Alteration of Boundaries Act, 1959, with effect from 1 April 1960, Tiruttani taluk and Pallipattu sub-taluk of Chittoor district of Andhra Pradesh were transferred to Madras in exchange for territories from the Chingelput and Salem districts.